mokhin-denis/plg_my_tags/README.md

 3. Make base settings of plug-in, using Extensions - Plug-in Manager.
 4. Activate plug-in

+Then, you must fill meta-keyword field of your articles.
+After that you will see your keywords as tags.

 ## Example
 You have http://mysite.com site.
 Standard login to admin panel is http://mysite.com/administrator.
 When you install and activate AskMy plug-in for correct login you should use this link: http://mysite.com/administrator/?keyname=keyvalue